cesarparent/DumbVM/readme.md

 # Building

-The Makefile contains build instructions for creating a Mac executable, but should work for Windows and *nix without major changes. `make debug` will switch the debug mode on in the built executable, which will print the contents of all registers for each vm cpu cycle. `make` will build the vm, and `make assembler` will build the assembler as a standalone executable.
+The Makefile contains build instructions for creating a Mac executable, but should work for Windows and *nix without major changes.
+Running `make debug` will trigger verbose output on the vm executable, which will display the values of all registers for each cpu cycle.

+Running `make all` will produce two executables, `dumbvm` (the actual virtual machine) and `dumbasm` (the assembler).

 # Running

-The machine is launched by calling `./dumbvm <assembly programme>`.
-It will assemble the given file and output a `run.d` file with the final machine code, and run it.
-If the assembler is built, it can be used the same way to output machine code without running the machine.
+The VM is launched by calling `./dumbvm <assembled programme file>`.
+It will attempt to load the programme in memory, and run it.

+The assembler is called with `./dumbasm <assembly programme>` and will output the assembled programme.

 # Design